Last Straw For Plastic Straws? Cities, Restaurants Move To Toss These Sippers

 Some companies are exploring alternatives to plastic straws made of paper or wood.
 Other businesses have gotten creative, like Paradise Cove restaurant in Malibu, Calif., which now uses compostable, edible pasta in place of plastic straws.

-There are also reusable straws made of silicon, glass and metal on the market.
+There are also reusable straws made of silicone, glass and metal on the market.
 And some businesses have instituted a policy where customers must explicitly request a straw — plastic or otherwise — in order to get one.
 That's the law in Santa Cruz, Calif., which not only has banned plastic straws but also plastic cutlery and hot beverage lids.
 Nowadays, the city's food vendors can only provide straws, lids, cutlery and condiment packages if a customer requests them — even if these products are made from compostable materials.

 New York Councilman Espinal likewise hopes to push his city to eliminate other plastics beyond straws.
 Another bill he introduced last week would prohibit vendors in parks and beaches from selling beverages in plastic bottles.